-- 4.1 Repayment programme should be fixed taking into account the sustenance requirements, surplus generating capacity, the break-even point, the life of the asset, etc., and not in an "ad hoc" manner.
-In respect of composite loans, repayment schedule may be fixed for term loan component only. - 4.2 As the repaying capacity of the people affected by natural calamities gets severely impaired due to the damage to the economic pursuits and loss of economic assets, the benefits such as restructuring of existing loans, etc. as envisaged under our circular RPCD.CO.PLFS.NO.
-BC 16/05.04.02/2006-07 dated August 9, 2006 may be extended to the affected borrowers.
+4.1 Repayment programme should be fixed taking into account the sustenance requirements, surplus generating capacity, the break-even point, the life of the asset, etc., and not in an "ad hoc" manner.
+In respect of composite loans, repayment schedule may be fixed for term loan component only.

+4.2 As the repaying capacity of the people affected by natural calamities gets severely impaired due to the damage to the economic pursuits and loss of economic assets, the benefits such as restructuring of existing loans, etc. as per NABARD's instructions may be extended to the affected borrowers.